 What is the most common mistake?

 The thing we see most often with beginning and intermediate level swimmers, is that the hand leads the recovery.
 This means that when the hand exist the water at the hips, the hand is driven forward.
-This causes instability and the body to snake through the water.
+This causes instability and the body to sink or snake through the water.
 When the hand leads the recovery, is does not only influence the recovery phase, but a good hand entry as well.

 What happens when you do it wrong?

 A hand-led recovery does not only disturb the body position, but it places a large amount of strain on your shoulder.
 Your shoulder and arm are tense for the whole recovery, and do not actually have a chance to recover.
 This tires you out very quickly.
-It also brings the shoulder in a wrong position which could lead to shoulder injuries.
+It also brings the shoulder in a compromising position which could lead to shoulder injuries.

 Is there a different recovery for open water swimmers?